 - There are other intrinsic stains caused by hereditary and genetic disorders or is related to trauma or aging issues.

-Your dentist can organize specific intense in-office teeth whitening sessions combined with home applications of bleaching agents.
+Your dentist can organize specific intense in-office teeth whitening sessions combined with at-home whitening applications.
 Thus, you can reach a satisfactory result for removing your stubborn intrinsic stain.
 If teeth whitening has failed or does not whiten these resistant strains completely, your dentist can recommend veneers as an alternative to whitening to achieve a beautiful smile.

 The professional teeth whitening procedure